nathiellelopesh/nathiellelopesh/README.md

 ## Hey There, Welcome to my Github Profile. 👋
-### My name is Nathielle
+### My name is Nathielle,
 <br/>

-💻 I’m an Engineer and a Front-End Developer
+💻 I’m a Full-Stack Developer and Engineer.

-⚡ I’m currently working as front-end freelancer, and studying to be a FullStack Developer

 📩 Email: nathieleharka@hotmail.com